Ike & Tina Turner:

 When NYC record executive and fellow Sagittarian, Juggy Murphy listened to the dummy track sent to him, he knew he had a hit on his hands.
 Murphy paid Ike $25,000 for the song with one stipulation – the girl’s voice stayed singing the lead vocals.
 Turner agreed, informing the record executive the singer’s name was “Tina Turner” and that she was the showcase singer in the “Ike & Tina Turner Revue”.

 When Anna Mae saw the actual record single, she at first thought another vocalist had been used for the song’s final cut.
-Little did she know that the hit song sung by some Tina Turner woman that eventually would cross over into the Billboard Top 100 of mainstream music was actually her Sagittarian self.
+Little did she know that the hit song sung by some Tina Turner woman which eventually would cross over into the Billboard Top 100 of mainstream music was actually her Sagittarian self.

 With the birth of Tina Turner, Ike’s Scorpionic sense of desire crossed the spectrum and went from an evolved sense of controlled discipline to an unevolved all-controlling obsession for power instilled by both vice and violence.